-g.
+- f.
+What is the current comprehensive plan designation of the site?
+The Affected Geographic Area has multiple comprehensive plan designations. - g.
 If applicable, what is the current Shoreline Master Program designation of the site?

-h.
+NA - h.
 Has any part of the site been classified an "environmentally sensitive" area?
 If so, specify.

-i.
+- i.
 Approximately how many people would reside or work in the completed project?

-This proposal is expected to create two new family wage positions to support RAP processing activities.

-j.
+NA - j.
 Approximately how many people would the completed project displace?

-k.
+None - k.
 Proposed measures to avoid or reduce displacement impacts, if any?

-1. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any:
+NA - Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any:

-Lakeside's project was considered under MDNS SEPA990457 and under SUPT990457.